 - IMPROVED OUTDOOR COMFORT STUDY: Study the quality of outdoor environments addressing the following factors:

-- · Noise pollution (e.g. traffic).
+- Noise pollution (e.g. traffic).

 - Access to shade and thermal comfort.

-- Access to comfortable seating options.
+- · Access to comfortable seating options.

 - CUSTODIAL MAINTENANCE: Develop a plan for improved custodial maintenance of existing outdoor gathering and seating areas to address trash, dirt, vandalism, disrepair, and other cleanliness issues that impact usability.

 - ACTIVE SPACES: Provide a variety of spaces across all three campuses that enable physical activity.
 First, evaluate availability, utilization, and awareness of existing spaces supporting physical activity.
-Then, consider the following: - Improved communication about recreation facilities already available. - Recreation center(s) for students, staff, and faculty. - Encourage the use of stairs in addition to elevators (especially at NOCE). - Expand pedestrian networks at NOCE, including the option of a walking path around the perimeter of the campus.
+Then, consider the following: - Improved communication about recreation facilities already available. - Recreation center(s) for students, staff, and faculty. - Encourage the use of stairs in addition to elevators (especially at NOCE). - Expand pedestrian networks at NOCE, including the option of a walking path around the perimeter of the campus. - MEASURE OF SUCCESS - Increase in overall satisfaction with campus indoor and outdoor environments.

-- INDOOR ENVIRONMENTAL QUALITY ASSESSMENT:

-To better understand current indoor environmental conditions, evaluate the indoor environmental quality of buildings across all three campuses, including these physical attributes:
+- INDOOR ENVIRONMENTAL QUALITY ASSESSMENT: To better understand current indoor environmental conditions, evaluate the indoor environmental quality of buildings across all three campuses, including these physical attributes:

 - · Acoustic comfort.

-- · Indoor air quality.
+- Indoor air quality.

-- · Lighting, including natural and artificial light.
+- Lighting, including natural and artificial light.

 - Thermal comfort.